wisescootering/infrareddrone/readme.md

   "nir_timelapse": 3.0,
 }
 ```
-* `synchro` field  links to the synchronization file obtained when running `synchro.bat` (double click on `synchro.bat` and select the `Synchro` folder)
+* **`synchro` field  links to the synchronization file obtained when running `synchro.bat` previously**
-* optional fields `synchro_deltatime`, `synchro_date`, `coord_GPS_take_off` exists to override synchronization parameters.
+* You can change the `output` folder here.
+* glob regexp use are suggested in `visible` or `nir` keys to search the images. *Please not that this way you can use 2 different folders for NIR and visible images.*

 ### Excel configuration approach
-* There are some fields where, you will need synchronization info so everything runs correctly.

-here you have to copy/paste into the excel
-  * `3894.74`  = delta time.
-  * `25/01/2022 11:59:49` = date
-  * `N 45.16954 E 3.40005` = Coord GPS Take Off
+* You can simply put the relative path to `synchro.npy` and you should be good to go

 ![configuration excel](./illustrations/configuration_excel.png)

-* Now you're ready to process your images.
+* 4/ Now you're ready to process your images.
 Double click on `run.bat` and select the configuration file (either .json or .xlsx).
-* Check the altitude profile displayed.
+* 5/ Check the altitude profile displayed.

 ![flight altitude extracted from Exif data](./illustrations/flight_altitude_profile.png)
-* Confirm you want to run processing on your images.
+* 6/ Confirm you want to run processing on your images.
 Then be very patient, your files will be processed and stored in the `ImgIRdrone` folder.

 ![Fused results visible and NIR to provied NDVI for instance](./illustrations/results.png)